BodenmillerGroup/steinbock/docs/cli/measurement.md

     An alternative selection of [scikit-image regionprops](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) can be specified in the `regionprops` command, e.g.:

         steinbock measure objects regionprops area convex_area perimeter

-The above commands will create object data tables in CSV format (see [file types](../specs/file-types.md#object-data), one file per image).
-The default destination directory paths are mentioned in brackets above.

 To collect all object data from all images into a single file: